Imokenpi: A Classic Japanese Sweet Potato Snack

 Imo Kenpi (芋けんぴ)

-These sweet potato strips, Imo-Kenpi is made cutting Satsuma-Imo potato into thin rectangular sticks, deep-frying the sticks in vegetable oil, and coating the fry with sugar syrup.
+These sweet potato sticks, Imo-Kenpi is made by cutting Satsuma-Imo potato into thin rectangular strips, which are deep-fried in vegetable oil, and candied with sugar syrup.

-Imokenpi is a common, inexpensive Wagashi confection, so the sweet treat is available at many supermarkets in Japan.
-Besides, it is also known as a specialty of Kochi Prefecture.
+Imokenpi is one of the most common, casual Wagashi confections, so the sweets are available at most supermarkets and convenience stores in Japan.
+Imo-Kenpi is known as a specialty of Kochi Prefecture, by the way.

-Lastly, according to the ingredient list, the Imokenpi snack I purchased this time are made with Japanese sweet potato “Satsuma-Imo”, sugar, vegetable fat and oil, black sesame seeds, oligosaccharide, and salt.
+Lastly, for those of you who are interested in the ingredients of this product, here is the list.
+According to that, the Imokenpi I purchased this time consists of Satsuma Imo sweet potato, sugar, vegetable fat and oil, black sesame seeds, oligosaccharide, and salt.

 (Reference Page: Wikipedia 芋ケンピ )